NGC0001/AutoSwarm/README.md

 However, this project creates a UAV swarm where UAVs make real-time decisions and arrange themselves into a designated pattern.
+This is achieved in two steps.
+1. Before any task is received,
+UAVs dynamically organsied themselves into a hierachical tree structure.
+2. After a task is received which contains a designated pattern, the pattern is split into smaller subpatterns layer by layer down the tree, and each UAV picks up a point from its received subpattern as its target position.

+## About the Repository

 This is a Rust workspace with two packages `astro` and `quantity`.
 "astro" stands for "Autonomous Swarm Tasking Routing and Organisation".
+It is the main package implementing the swarm algorithm.
+`quantity` is an auxiliary package dealing with physical vector quantities.

+`data` directory contains some simulation results.
+`vis.py` is a python script for data visualisation.

 ## Usage